fruux/ec2dns/README.md

 ## Legacy tools

-ec2dns also includes wrappers around ssh and scp (if you can't set up or don't want to use the DNS feature on your machine), as well as a tool to lookup hostnames and a tool to update your /etc/hosts file.
+ec2dns also includes wrappers around ssh and scp (if you can't or don't want to set up the DNS feature on your machine), as well as a tool to lookup hostnames and a tool to update your /etc/hosts file.

 You won't need these legacy tools if you have set up the DNS feature as show in the installation instructions below.